ThePhD/sol2/docs/source/api/usertype.rst

 		}
 	};

-You can bind the it to lua using the following C++ code:
+You can bind the it to Lua using the following C++ code:

 .. code-block:: cpp
 	:linenos: